epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 #### Groups

-Group 5B: Single drivers observed in sunny weather with no urgent place to go and that were given coupons expiring in one day.
+**Group 5B**: Single drivers observed in sunny weather with no urgent place to go and that were given coupons expiring in one day.
-Group 5C: All other drivers that do not fall into Group 5B.
+**Group 5C**: All other drivers that do not fall into Group 5B.

 #### Acceptance rates